bsse1009/SPL1/README.md

 # SPL1
-it is all about software project lab one
+it is all about software project lab one.